These are common questions and answers for the fiscal year (FY) 2026 Service Area Competition (SAC) funding opportunity.

 -

 You may apply if you are a private, non-profit entity or a public agency in the United States or its territories.
-You may be a faith-based or community-based organization or a tribe or tribal organization.
-In addition, you must propose to provide continuity of care in an area announced on the FY 2025 SAC Service Area Announcement Table (SAAT).
+You may be a faith-based or community-based organization or a Native American tribe or tribal organization.
+In addition, you must propose to provide continuity of care in an area announced on the FY 2026 SAC Service Area Announcement Table (SAAT).

 See Section III: Eligibility Information of the Notice of Funding Opportunity (NOFO) for a detailed list of eligibility requirements.